PREVENT / PREPARE / RESPOND / RESTORE

 SESSION CHAIR:

-Lauren Bierman, Plymouth University
+Dr Lauren Bierman, Plymouth University

 Remotely Operated Vehicles (ROV) service – an overview